galikbence/genome_annotation/README.md

   ## 2. Preparing gene models

-  In this section we will train AUGUSTUS for another species by the following [tutorial](https://vcru.wisc.edu/simonlab/bioinformatics/programs/augustus/docs/tutorial2015/training.html)
+  In this section we will train AUGUSTUS for another species by the following [tutorial](https://vcru.wisc.edu/simonlab/bioinformatics/programs/augustus/docs/tutorial2015/training.html).

+     1. COMPILE A SET OF TRAINING AND TEST GENES

+        We will use the data from the section 1.
+You can find more detailed information in the training manual.

+     2. CREATE A META PARAMETERS FILE FOR YOUR SPECIES

   ## 3. Repeat modelling & masking